S3 method for stanreg

 component

 Which type of parameters to return, such as parameters for the conditional model, the zero-inflated part of the model, the dispersion term, the instrumental variables or marginal effects be returned?
-Applies to models with zero-inflated and/or dispersion formula, or to models with instrumental variables (so called fixed-effects regressions), or models with marginal effects from mfx.
-May be abbreviated.
-Note that the conditional component is also called count or mean component, depending on the model.
-There are three convenient shortcuts: component = "all" returns all possible parameters.
-If component = "location", location parameters such as conditional, zero_inflated, smooth_terms, or instruments are returned (everything that are fixed or random effects - depending on the effects argument - but no auxiliary parameters).
-For component = "distributional" (or "auxiliary"), components like sigma, dispersion, beta or precision (and other auxiliary parameters) are returned.
+Applies to models with zero-inflated and/or dispersion formula, or to models with instrumental variables (so called fixed-effects regressions), or models with marginal effects (from mfx).
+See details in section Model Components .May be abbreviated.
+Note that the conditional component also refers to the count or mean component - names may differ, depending on the modeling package.
+There are three convenient shortcuts (not applicable to all model classes):

 parameters